-Yes!
-If you need to, you can wash them by hand with only cool water and mild or diluted soap.
-When ran under hot water, they will melt and become crumbly, so avoid this at all costs!
-Also, be sure that when using running water, there's a steady stream going in terms of temperature; The last thing you'd want is a surprise gush of hot water that would ruin your wrap.
+Absolutely!
+You can wash them by hand but only with only cold water and mild/diluted soap.
+Gently scrub if needed.
+Never ever run them under hot water, or else the beeswax will crumble.
+When using running water, be sure there's a steady stream going in terms of temperature; The last thing you'd want is a surprise gush of hot water that could ruin your wrap.
 Air dry after washing.

 How long can beeswax wraps last?

-Our wraps can last at least six months and up to a year, or more.
-All you need is to "refresh" them.
+With proper care and regular maintenance, our wraps can last for at least six months to a year, or more.
+You can "refresh" them for as long as there is beeswax in them.

-How do I refresh old wraps and make them new again?
+How do I mend old wraps and make them new again?